decentaro/DiscordBOT-MVPList-/README.md

 ## ⚠️ Disclaimer

 This bot may not function correctly when moved to a different system, as Discord changes the token for security reasons.

-Just copy and paste this whole block into your README.md file.
-Let me know if you need more changes or additions! 😄